Sanglorian/orcus/Orcus Rulebook - current.md

 #### Intelligence Checks

-The GM might call for an Intelligence check when you try to accomplish tasks like the following:
+The GM might call for an Intelligence check when you try to accomplish tasks that require quick-wittedness and rationality, that do not fall under the Arcane, History and Religion skills.
+Examples might include:

-- Communicate with a creature without using words
-- Estimate the value of a precious item
+- Estimating the value of a precious item
-- Pull together a disguise to pass as a city guard
-- Forge a document
-- Recall lore about a craft or trade
+- Recalling lore about a craft or trade
-- Win a game of skill

 #### Skill Checks